umbrellerde/functionfusion/Workload.md

 AnalyzeSensor: Read Sensor Input, save it to DynamoD.
 Depending on type determine if it is a complicated use case.

-CheckSensor: Check if Sensor is still OK
+CheckSensor: Check if Sensor is still OK. "sieve" parameter at 1000000 takes 1.8s and lots of memory.

 MarkSensorBroken: Mark a Sensor as Broken